• Skip to primary navigation

 Equipment Needed

 A Crêpe pan (with a shallow rim) is ideal, but a regular non-stick frying pan works well too.
+As long as your pan is non-stick you will be fine.

-A thin spatula like this one is made for icing cakes but is so helpful for flipping the Crêpes.
+A thin offset spatula like this one is made for icing cakes but is so helpful for flipping the Crêpes.

 My grandmother's Crêpes are truly as easy to make as 1-2-3.